jensawyer/eldritch-oracle/README.md

 > ☣️ **WARNING**: Make sure to point `kubectl` at your local K8s cluster BEFORE you run `make all`!
 1. Clone BOTH this repo and [The Corpus of Cthulhu](https://github.com/jensawyer/corpus_of_cthulhu) repo
 2. Set up a .env file (see .env.template)
 3. Run `make all` from the root directory to bring everything up and prepare your data.
 This will deploy the needed services to your k8s cluster, preprocess the corpus to create a jsonl file, and index the data so you have something to talk about.
 4. Launch the server with `make serve`
 5. Query the oracle via /api/chat
+6. Run `make dev-down` when you tire of playing with the Eldrich Oracle.
+(There is also a `make dev-up` target you can use once you've run all and have processed the data, etc.)

 ### A Test API Call